rdkcentral/Lightning/docs/PackageExports/index.md

 import { Application, Component } from "@lightningjs/core";
 ```

 Lightning Core has historically always been available as a single default exported object from which you can access all of the various Lightning classes.
-As of v2.12, when using the ESM style, each Lightning class is now also available as a seperate tree shakable named export.
+As of version 2.12, when using ESM, each Lightning class is now also available as a seperate tree shakable named export.

 Exclusively using the named ESM exports in your application enables the potential for your chosen bundler to [tree shake](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking) Lightning's code so that the parts of Lightning that are not utilized by your application are left out of your bundle, reducing its size.